Nileshhampiholi/Needle-Placement-using-3D-Camera--ROS/panda_joint_reader/READme.md

 Editor- Yash Shah, Nilesh Hampiholi

 To start forward kinematics.
 Pull the code from master branch.
 I would suggest to delete whole catkin_ws of the franka panda robot .
-Make a new catkin_ws ( http://wiki.ros.org/catkin/Tutorials/create_a_workspace ) inside your cd catkin_ws/src and pull all the packages once again, because I have not only made changes in panda_joint_reader package but franka_msgs also.
+Make a new catkin_ws ( http://wiki.ros.org/catkin/Tutorials/create_a_workspace ) and pull all the packages once again, because I have not only made changes in panda_joint_reader package but franka_msgs also.
 Once you setup everything from the master branch

 type this commands in terminal

-1 cd catkin_ws (or the workspace in which you are working)
+1. cd catkin_ws (or the workspace in which you are working)

 2. catkin_make